 'Solvency Ratio' is the Actual Solvency Capital divided by the Minimum Solvency Capital, expressed as a percentage.

 What does a Solvency Margin mean to me as a customer?

 The higher the Solvency Margin, the better equipped an insurance company is to keep meeting its on-going obligations.
-With its Solvency Margin you can be confident that The Education Benevolent Society Incorporated will be there when you need us the most – at claim time.
+With its Solvency Margin you can be confident that Union Medical Benefits Society Ltd (UniMed) will be there when you need them the most – at claim time.

 View our 2017 Annual Report

 View our 2015 Annual Report